 If your kids aren't happy in the trailer, chances are you're not going to get much use out of it, so we took a close look at the way passengers experience each of the products we tested.
 We evaluated how easy it is for kids to get in and out, how comfortable the seat and harness are, how much space passengers have, how smooth the ride is both on- and off-road and how well passengers are protected from the elements.
 The Thule Chariot Cross was outstanding in this category and earned a perfect 10 for passenger experience, with our Editors' Choice, the Burley D'Lite, coming in a close second.

 All of the trailers we tested are stable enough when attached to a bike that kids can climb in and out on their own, but each of them approaches this design issue differently.
-The lower front panels of the Burley D'Lite, Burley Bee and Allen Sports Steel can be unclipped so that little legs can easily step up into the trailer.
+The lower front panels of the Burley D'Lite, Burley Bee and Allen Sports Steel unclip so that little legs can quickly step up into the trailer.
 However, the sharply slanting floors of the Burley models make it a harder for kids to find their footing.
 The Thule Chariots and the Cadence are relatively low to the ground, so while their front panels are fixed, they're easy for even young kids to climb in to.
-The Weehoo weeGo is the only trailer that provides a flat footwell that's reinforced with rubber, so while it's harder to get into, kids will find firmer footing once they are in.
+The Weehoo weeGo is the only trailer that provides a flat, rubber-reinforced, footwell.
+While it's harder to get into, kids will find firmer footing once they are in.

 Our passenger testers appreciated being able to step easily in and out of the Allen Sports Steel.